ethanc8/Sphinx-Documentation/source/Tutorials/Other Series/Roard Vallon/Tutorial 1/Tutorial 1.md

 ## Delegation

-This pattern consists of sending to helper object, called delegate, certain work.
+This pattern consists of sending certain work to a helper object called the delegate.
 The classic approach in object programming to improve or specialise an object is to sub-class it.
 The delegate consists not of modifying the object, but simply asking certain information or certain actions from the helper object.
 This pattern often helps to eliminate the necessity for a sub-class and thus simplifies the program.

-To return to the analogy given by Aaron Hillegass [^3], the sub-class falls back on the "Robocop" approach: to improve the policeman, we employ dozens of surgeons, and you must know perfectly how the human body functions.
+To return to the analogy given by Aaron Hillegass[^3], the sub-class falls back on the "Robocop" approach: to improve the policeman, we employ dozens of surgeons, and you must know perfectly how the human body functions.
 It is a powerful tool, but can be complex to manipulate.

 Delegation returns to the "Knight Rider" approach: to improve Michael, we simply use a tool created for him, the car Kitt, which has all the indespensible gadgets required for the difficult (!) life of a policeman on roller skates.

-For example, when a NSTableView widget (displays a table or a list) should display itself, instead of subclassing it so that it responds to our needs, we can supply it with a delegate object.
+For example, when a NSTableView widget (which displays a table or a list) needs to display itself, instead of subclassing it so that it responds to our needs, we can supply it with a delegate object.

-When the NSTableView wants to draw itself, it will simply ask its delegate something like "How many lines do I have ?" or "What should be displayed in the first column on the third line ?".
+When the NSTableView wants to draw itself, it will simply ask its delegate something like "How many lines do I have?" or "What should be displayed in the first column on the third line?".

 ## Implementation